-In this paper, we propose to implement load-balancing schemes for the choice of the memory block, along with an optional overflow list, resulting in better false positive rates while keeping a high memory-access efficiency.
+In this paper, we propose to implement load-balancing schemes for the choice of the memory block, along with an optional overflow list, resulting in improved false positive rates while keeping a high memory-access efficiency.
 To study this problem, we define, analyze and solve a fundamental access-constrained balancing problem, where incoming elements need to be optimally balanced across resources while satisfying average and instantaneous constraints on the number of memory accesses associated with checking the current load of the resources.
-We then use these results and suggest a new access-efficient Bloom Filter scheme in networking devices, called the Balanced Bloom Filter.
-Finally, we show that with a worst-case operation cost of up to 3 memory accesses for each element and an overflow list size of at most 0.5% of the elements, our scheme can reduce the false positive rate by up to two orders of magnitude compared to a filter that hashes all elements into a single memory block.
+We then build on this problem to suggest a new load-balanced Blocked Bloom Filter scheme.
+Finally, we show that this scheme can reduce the false positive rate by up to two orders of magnitude, with the cost of 1.2 memory accesses per element and an overflow list size of 0.5% of the elements.